-FINDING 4O: The need for vacant industrial land supply was established in the last Comprehensive Plan update.
-Recent data center development has consumed substantial acreage yet created relatively few jobs (less per acre than typical industrial development) thus the vacant land need remains as determined by prior population forecasts.
+FINDING 40: The need for vacant industrial land supply was established in the last Comprehensive Plan update.
+Recent data center development has consumed substantial acreage thus continuing the vacant land need as determined by prior population forecasts.

 (2) Demonstrated need for housing, employment opportunities, livability or uses such as public facilities, streets and roads, schools, parks or open space, or any combination of the need categories in this subsection (2).
 In determining need, local government may specify characteristics, such as parcel size, topography or proximity, necessary for land to be suitable for an identified need.